 Continue the Diagnosis

-Your team may be dealing with more than one of these problems at once, and the symptoms might be quite subtle.
-Continue to monitor team performance and track progress against your product roadmap at regular intervals, and don’t expect the development process to be perfect — instead, focus on iterative improvements and asking the right questions.
+Your team may be dealing with more than one of these problems at once.
+Symptoms can be subtle.
+Continue to monitor team performance and track progress against your product roadmap at regular intervals.
+However, most importantly, don’t aim for perfection.
+Focus on iterative improvements and asking the right questions.

 Let's work together.